dev2dev/LTKit/README.markdown

 *Status: Work-in-progress*

 Table view cells that are heavy-laden with subviews, especially those that make use of transparency, result in choppy table view scrolling.
 While it is possible to composite subviews into a single subview using Core Graphics drawing, this is tedious and must be customized for each table view cell.
-Given certain (reasonable) constraints, it is possible to automate this compositing process using NIBs as references for laying out these composited views.
+Given certain (reasonable) constraints, it is possible to automate this compositing process using nibs as references for laying out these composited views.

 #### Highlights ####

   - Subclassing `LTTableViewCell` allows a class to make use of Core Graphics to composite its basic subviews into a single, efficient view.
-  - Currently, `LTTableViewCell`'s compositing view class, `LTTableViewCellCompositeView`, supports drawing the following `UIView` subclasses: `UILabel`s and `UIImageView`.
+  - Currently, `LTTableViewCell`'s compositing view class, `LTTableViewCellCompositeView`, supports drawing the following `UIView` subclasses: `UILabel` and `UIImageView`.
   - Support for hybridizing `LTTableViewCell` is planned.
 This will allow for animated views (e.g., `UIActivityIndicatorView`) and `UIControl` subclasses (e.g., `UITextField`) to exist independent of the composite view.
   - Use Interface Builder to easily configure the myriad of properties for each table view cell and its subviews.
   - Only one method, `-drawCompositeView`, needs to be called on your table view cells before returning them within the body of `-tableView:cellForRowAtIndexPath:`.